Defacto2/df2/README.md

 The `df2` program is a terminal tool for managing plus optimising the files and database of [defacto2.net](https://defacto2.net) that is broken down into multiple parts.

 ```
-The tool to optimise and manage defacto2.net
+The Defacto2 tool is the program to manage, maintain and optimise defacto2.net.
-Copyright © 2020-23 Ben Garrett
+© 2020-23 Defacto2 & Ben Garrett
 https://github.com/Defacto2/df2

 Usage: